rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 You can build a basic channel using the built-in tools like the one we do in this sample but you also have the power of Roku SceneGraph at your disposal.

 Framework is composed of a few different components.
-They have the few basic views: a grid view, a category list view, a details view, and a video view.
+They have the few basic views: a grid view, a category list view, a details view, and a media view.
 These handle all the logistics for displaying your content, and they each use a ContentHandler.
 A ContentHandler is used to get and parse out the data you get from your own content feed.
 To use these Components you extend them and then override the